Cruduper/Live-Markdown-MultiEditor/README.md

 4. Input needs to be sanitized!
 5. ProseMirror has issues with Raw HTML View, some styling (strikeouts, etc), and URL links
 6. Need to add more libraries (Quill?
 Slate?
 Others?)
+7. Designed for large screens!
+This type of functionality is not as useful on small screens, so I haven't bothered with responsive styling for mobile yet.

 <br><br/>